How To Keep Bikes From Swaying On Bike Rack?

 Tie the Pedals to Rack Mast

 Whether you have a soft wrap or rope, we’ll use it to tie the pedals to the mast of the bike rack.
 Wrap the mast first and then go through the pedals.
 Then tie it down.
-This will create a solid third point of contact, and your bike won’t wobble in the rack.
+This will create a solid third point of contact, and your two wheller won’t wobble in the carrier.

 Also, tie the front wheel to the bike’s frame with another piece of soft wrap or rope.
 This will prevent the front wheel and handle from wobbling while driving.